truenas/documentation/content/CORE/CORETutorials/Services/ConfiguringOpenVPN.md

 You need the client certificate from the client system previously imported to that system.
 To generate the configuration file, click **DOWNLOAD CLIENT CONFIG** and select the **Client Certificate**.

-### Connection Settings
+## Connection Settings

 See [OpenVPN Screens]({{< relref "/CORE/UIReference/Services/OpenVPNScreen.md" >}}) for more information on the client and server settings.

-### Security Options
+## Security Options

 Because using a VPN involves connecting to a private network while still sending data over less secure public resources, OpenVPN includes several security options.
 While not required, these security options help protect the data sent into or out of the private network.

 * **Authentication Algorithm**: This is used to validate packets that are sent over the network connection.
 Your network environment might require a specific algorithm.
-If no specific algorithm is required, *SHA1 HMAC* is a good standard algorithm to use.
+If no specific algorithm is required, SHA1 HMAC is a good standard algorithm to use.
 * **Cipher**: This is an algorithm to encrypt data packets sent through the connection.
-While not required, choosing a *Cipher* can increase connection security.
+While not required, choosing a cipher can increase connection security.
 You might need to verify which ciphers are required for your networking environment.
-If there are no specific cipher requirements, *AES-256-GCM* is a good default choice.
+If there are no specific cipher requirements, AES-256-GCM is a good default choice.
 * **TLS Encryption**: When **TLS Crypt Auth Enabled** is set, all TLS handshake messages are encrypted to add another layer of security.
 This requires a static key that is shared between OpenVPN server and clients.

 ## Service Activation